Question: Can those who return from Amituofo’s (Amitabha Buddha) Pure Land recall their past lives, including the fact that they are from Pure Land?

 Answer: All who have came back from there CAN recall their past lives.
 This can be known by these lines taught by Sakyamuni Buddha in the Immeasurable Life Sutra (佛说无量寿经), as translated by Master Sanghavarman (康僧铠):

 ‘Moreover, those Bodhisattvas , even until [they] accomplish Buddhahood, [will] not receive [birth in the] evil realms .
 [With] supernormal powers [and] ease, constantly knowing past lives .
-Other than [those] born [in] other directions’ worlds [of] five defilements , [who] manifest [to be] similar to [beings] there, such as [in] my land .’
+Other than [those] born [in] other directions’ worlds [with] Evil Period [of the] Five Defilements , [who] manifest [to be] similar to [beings] there, such as [in] my land .’

 … from Amituofo’s Pure Land.
 All who are born in Amituofo’s Pure Land will be Avaivartikas (Bodhisattvas in the Stage Of Non-Retrogression, with non-backsliding progress assured of Buddhahood), as taught by Sakyamuni Buddha in the Amitabha Sutra (阿弥陀经):